-Munters now has a solid foundation for continued profitable growth
+Munters now has a solid foundation for continued profitable growth other stakeholders in Munters,

 After nearly a year as Chairman, I can say that Munters has a clear, effective strategy and strong position in the global market for climate solutions for industry, data centers, food production and agriculture.
 Munters world-leading offering and extensive application know-how give us good opportunities to continue to grow with existing and new customers.